TheSalts/superliminal_datapack/README.md

 ### Killing the blocks

-Just left click with swords.
+Just left click with any swords.

 ## Dependencies